 Under the "Allowed" section you will select who you would like to have access to that page.
 When selecting this, you can be as general as all "Registered and approved accounts" or as specific as a custom group, account type, or individual member.

-For instance, you can restrict a page to only allow "Registered and approved accounts."
+For instance, you can restrict a page to only allow "Approved, active accounts."
 In this example, only those members with approved accounts on your website will be able to view that page.
 Or, by allowing a specific account type, such as "Homeowners," only accounts registered with the account type of "Homeowners" can access that page.

 Before you can add an exception, you will need to select at least one option from the "Allowed' section.
 The "Exceptions" section should only be used to prevent an individual or group that is included in the "Allowed" section from accessing a page.

-For example, if you allowed all "Registered and approved accounts" to access a forum page but had one of those members abusing it, you could add that individual to the "Exceptions" section.
-This way, they would no longer have access to that page
+For example, if you allowed all "Approved, active accounts" to access a forum page but had one of those members abusing it, you could add that individual to the "Exceptions" section.
+This way, they would no longer have access to that page.

 It's important to note that selections made to the "Exceptions" section will always overrule what is in the "Allowed" section.
 For instance, if you block the account type "Homeowners" from viewing a page but allow the group "Board Members," if any of the board members are homeowners they will be blocked from viewing that page.